by: SGM Herbert A. Friedman (Ret.)

 On 28 November, Coalition aircraft dropped 360,000 leaflets on a communications site between Al Kut and Al Basrah in southern

 .
 This site had been attacked a week earlier on 22 November.
 The Coalition dropped three different leaflets.
 One leaflet pictured three American F16 "fighting Falcons" bombing fiber optic cables on the ground.
 The explosion and crater are illustrated.
 The next picture shows a truck bearing an Iraqi eagle symbol nearing the crater to repair the fiber optic cables.
 The same three F16s now drop bombs aimed directly at the repair truck.
 Text on the front of the leaflet is, "Military fiber optic cables have been targeted for destruction.
 Repairing them places your life at risk.
 The back of the leaflet shows a caricature of Saddam Hussein holding a map of Iraq and the text, "Military fiber optic cables are tools used by Saddam and his regime to suppress the Iraqi people."
 The leaflet is coded IZD011a.
+Over a dozen of the Coalition leaflets were also printed at sea by the U.S. Aircraft Carrier Constellation (CV-64) and dropped over southern Iraq by Naval aircraft.
+This is one of those leaflets.
 Iraq

 The second full-color leaflet shows American F-16 fighters launching bombs over